HOME Calendar Troop Leadership Patrols Legacy Photo Albums

 Merit Badge Counselor Training

 All Merit Badge Counselors will be required to get trained before the end of the calendar year.
 You must either attend a training session in person or take the online course.
 It is a one time only training.
-There will be additional dates offered throughout the year (and hopefully at Sequassen but that is TBD at this point).
+There will be additional dates offered throughout the year.

 Youth Protection Training